 Poland is a very small village located in the state of Ohio.
 With a population of 2,484 people and two constituent neighborhoods, Poland is the 389th largest community in Ohio.

-Unlike some villages, Poland isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Poland are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Poland is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Poland is a village of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Poland who work in office and administrative support (12.96%), healthcare (11.21%), and sales jobs (10.75%).

-Poland is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Poland is a great place for families with children to consider.
+First of all, many other families with children live here, making Poland a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Poland has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Poland’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.